Hibernian W.F.C.: Stadium

 For the 2011 season, Hibernian moved into Albyn Park, Broxburn, the home of junior football club Broxburn Athletic.
 The club had previously played its home matches on the training ground of Hibernian F.C. in East Lothian.
 Hibs then used Ainslie Park in Edinburgh as their regular home ground for several seasons, but have also played one-off games at Easter Road.
 They moved into the Almondvale Stadium in Livingston for the 2021–22 season.

-The team moved into the refurbished Meadowbank Stadium in July 2022, as part of a wider partnership between Hibernian and F.C.
-Edinburgh.
+The team moved into the refurbished Meadowbank Stadium in July 2022, as part of a wider partnership between Hibernian and Edinburgh City (then known as FC Edinburgh).